-A review of the financial results of the Electric System for the fiscal year (FY) ended June 30, 2012, is provided below.
+A review of the financial results of the Electric System for the fiscal year ended June 30, 2013, is provided below.

-4.1 FINANCIAL RESULTS
+4.1 Financial Results

-The total revenue of the Electric Division during FY 2012 included revenue from charges for electric service, as well as miscellaneous revenues from items such as rents, penalties, reconnection fees, and development fees.
-On the Comparative Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings Table, revenues were compared to the Electric Division's costs of providing services to its customers to determine whether the financial requirements of the Electric Division were met.
+The total revenue of the Electric Division during FY 2013 included revenue from charges for electric service, as well as miscellaneous revenues from items such as rents, penalties, reconnection fees, and development fees.
+On Table 4-4, revenues were compared to the Electric Division's costs of providing services to its customers to determine whether the financial requirements of the Electric Division were met.